Nosy Crow: Apps

-Nosy Crow was particularly notable for its original apps for the iOS platform., which it developed in-house.
-Between 2011 and 2018, Nosy Crow released over 25 apps, which won numerous awards and received critical acclaim, earning the company recognition as a leader in the field.
+Between 2011 and 2018, Nosy Crow developed and released over 25 in-house apps for the iOS platform.
 In April 2018, the company announced that it would cease its in-house app development programme and close its app department, citing the challenging commercial environment for children's reading apps.

 Partnerships

-Nosy Crow has become well known for its partnerships, with international publishers, charities, and other organisations.
-In North America, many of the company's illustrated book titles are published under an imprint of the same name by Candlewick Press, and in Australia, Nosy Crow books are distributed by Allen & Unwin.
-In November 2012, the company made headlines by creating an instant picture book edition of the John Lewis Christmas television advert, in partnership with John Lewis.
-The company has since produced picture book editions of several further John Lewis Christmas television adverts, in 2013, 2014, 2016 and 2017.
+In North America, many of the company's illustrated book titles were published under an imprint of the same name by Candlewick Press, and in Australia, Nosy Crow books are distributed by Allen & Unwin.

+In November 2012, the company created an instant picture book edition of the John Lewis Christmas television advert, in partnership with the department store.
+The company has since produced four more picture books based on John Lewis Christmas television adverts.
 In September 2014, the company announced a partnership with The National Trust, to publish a jointly-branded children's book list, and in October 2015, Nosy Crow announced a second partnership with The British Museum for another jointly-branded children's book list.
+In June 2023, Nosy Crow announced their third partnership with Cambridge University for another jointly-branded children's book list.

 Awards

-Since being established, Nosy Crow has won a number of awards, both for its books and apps, and as a company.
+Since its establishment, Nosy Crow has received several industry awards for its publications, digital products and overall business performance.
 These include: